Odd Thomas (character): Danny Jessup

 Danny is Odd's best friend.
 In Forever Odd, Datura kidnaps him after he tells her about Odd's ability to see the dead on a phone sex line.
 He suffers from a bone disease that makes him susceptible to bone fractures.

 Bronwen "Stormy" Llewellyn

 Odd's girlfriend, soulmate, fiancée and destiny.
-In the first novel and the prequel graphic novel she would often call him "Odd one" or "Oddy Nuff Da Snow Leopard."
+In the first novel and the prequel graphic novel she would often call him "Odd one" or "Oddy."
 Odd believed that he and Stormy were 'destined to be together forever' due to an encounter with a carnival fortune-telling gypsy mummy.
 Stormy was killed in a torrent of gunfire at the end of the first novel.
 Odd is driven to persevere through this life and enter dangerous situations to aid the living and to help the 'lingering dead,' so that he can be reunited with Stormy in the next life which she called "Service."

 Addison Timlin plays Stormy in the film.